Strategic Plan Summary 2019-2022

 Goal 2: Secure 20 applicants for sixth grade each year to fill class to capacity

-- Promote, plan and host two Student Visitation Days with publicity checklist
+- Promote, plan and host two Student Visitation Days

 - Develop parent ambassadors to host two to four house parties and serve as admissions open houses hosts